Skip to Content

 Nylon Tube vs PU Tube Final Thoughts

-As you can see both of these types of tubing have different properties and use cases.
-For example, you should consider choosing Nylon if you need a tube that can handle higher pressures, extreme temperatures, and harsh environments, and it is also perfect for automotive, hydraulic, and heavy-duty pneumatic applications.
+As you can see, these two types of tubing have different properties and use cases.
+For example, you should consider Nylon if you need a tube that can withstand higher pressures, extreme temperatures, and harsh environments, and it is also ideal for automotive, hydraulic, and heavy-duty pneumatic applications.

-On the other hand, you should consider picking PU for its flexibility, ease of use, and suitability in light-to-medium duty pneumatic systems, and the fact that it is also great for robotics, packaging, and applications with lots of movement and tight spaces as well.
+On the other hand, you should consider choosing PU for its flexibility, ease of use, and suitability for light-to-medium-duty pneumatic systems.
+It is also well-suited for robotics, packaging, and applications with high movement and tight spaces.

 If you still need help knowing which one is right for your application, though, our team is on hand to help you as well – so please do not hesitate to get in touch.